About Us

 Susan came to us with over 30 years of accounting and business management experience having worked in both large and small local businesses.
 She has also lived and worked on her family farm in Floyd all her life and has a deep appreciation for the land and all the creatures on it.
 In her role as office assistant, Susan is attending to the important tasks in the office, including the administrative, accounting, and bookkeeping needs of the organization.

-Julie Paynotta | Grant Writer
+Georgie Donovan | Grant Writer

 Our Board Of Directors